 Because of the wide variety of scenarios possible, the criminal defense of drug charges has become a very intricate area of the law.
 A drug case may include a confidential informant, surveillance, interrogations, confessions and search and seizure issues.
 All of these different items will intersect, making each set of facts different from every other case.
-Brett A. Podolsky is experienced in dealing with all types of drug cases and has the knowledge needed to provide the best drug charge defense.

 Drug charges may include any of the following: